-From the time when Herder was [Kant’s] most ardent student, until the last years of [Kant’s] academic career, the lecture notebooks accompany the development of the critical philosophy” [1902; Ak.
-1:xiv].
+From the time when Herder was [Kant’s] most ardent student, until the last years of [Kant’s] academic career, the lecture notebooks accompany the development of the critical philosophy.
+[1902; AA 1:xiv]

 Vol. 25, devoted to the anthropology lectures, was published in 1998; part one of vol. 26, on the physical geography notes, was published in July 2009, and part two of that volume is in preparation.

-Copyright ©2006 Steve Naragon (Manchester College)
+Copyright ©2006 Steve Naragon (Manchester University)

 Please send comments and questions to: email@example.com